This is a pair of images that were in a brass frame and were scanned BEHIND GLASS. This is the origional scan with no restorations.

 Reducing the impact of light fogging can be difficult as each image is unique.
 Careful attention is given to the image details that are important when minimizing the impact of light fog.
 In most cases your precious memories do not have to be trapped in the FOG of time gone by.
 Instead we can work with the image bring clarity and help a future generation enjoy those special moments.

-Photography existed long before the digital camera was invented.
 For much of photography's history you never could be certain that you had captured that "special moment" on film exactly as your envisioned.
 There was that eager anticipation with an element of surprise when you would receive your film from the developer.
 Some of your images were great and others weren't but never knowing exactly what you had captured was part of the fun.

 In the days of film based cameras rolls of film only had 24 to 36 exposures and both the film and the processing was expensive.
 People would frequently nurse an entire roll for a week's vacation capturing only the most meaningful moments on film.
 It was not uncommon to try and squeeze that "bonus frame" out of a roll before it started rewinding.
+It was sometimes too much of a temptation to "peak" and see if your bonus frame was a full or half frame.
+That peak could risk disaster.
+The above picture was from a bonus frame on a role and the temptation "peak" before rewinding was irresistible.

 The days of film based photography had a unique mystique that is lost with digital cameras.
 However, modern digital techniques are perfect for uncovering the treasure in the midst of the fog.